jakemaz66/Energy-Forecasting/README.md

    - The model diagnostics are plotted to check the residuals.

-5. Making Future Predictions

-   - This section makes future predictions using the SARIMAX model.
+5. Making Future Predictions: This section makes future predictions using the SARIMAX model.

    - The predicted values and confidence intervals are obtained using the get_prediction function.

    - The real values, predicted values, and confidence intervals are plotted to visualize the results.

-6. Predictions on Test Set and Performance Calculation

-   - This section calculates the mean squared error (MSE) as a measure of model performance.
+6. Predictions on Test Set and Performance Calculation: This section calculates the mean squared error (MSE) as a measure of model performance.

 Steps Taken and Why:

-1. Importing Libraries and Data

-   - The necessary libraries for data manipulation, visualization, and modeling are imported.

-   - The dataset is loaded from a CSV file into a pandas DataFrame.
+1. Importing Libraries and Data.
+The necessary libraries for data manipulation, visualization, and modeling are imported.
+The dataset is loaded from a CSV file into a pandas DataFrame.

-2. Exploratory Data Analysis

-   - Initial trends of each column are visualized using line plots.

-   - Descriptive statistics are generated to gain insights into the data.
+2. Exploratory Data Analysis.
+Initial trends of each column are visualized using line plots.
+Descriptive statistics are generated to gain insights into the data.

-3. Feature Engineering

-   - The data is checked for monthly and/or daily seasonality using Fourier Transform.

-   - The frequency domain analysis is performed to identify periodic patterns.
+3. Feature Engineering.
+The data is checked for monthly and/or daily seasonality using Fourier Transform.
+The frequency domain analysis is performed to identify periodic patterns.

-4. Statistical Models - SARIMAX

-   - SARIMAX modeling is used to forecast the energy consumption.
+4. Statistical Models - SARIMAX.
+SARIMAX modeling is used to forecast the energy consumption.

-   - The data is transformed to achieve stationarity.

-   - The auto correlation and partial auto correlation functions are used to determine the appropriate parameters for the SARIMAX model.

-   - The optimize_SARIMAX function is used to find the best combination of parameters.

-   - The SARIMAX model is fitted with the selected parameters.

-   - Model diagnostics are plotted to assess the model's performance.

-5. Making Future Predictions

-   - Future predictions are made using the fitted SARIMAX model.
+5. Making Future Predictions.
+Future predictions are made using the fitted SARIMAX model.

-   - The predicted values and confidence intervals are obtained.

-   - The real values, predicted values, and confidence intervals are plotted to visualize the results.

-6. Predictions on Test Set and Performance Calculation

-   - The model's performance is evaluated by calculating the mean squared error (MSE) between the predicted and actual values.
+6. Predictions on Test Set and Performance Calculation.
+The model's performance is evaluated by calculating the mean squared error (MSE) between the predicted and actual values.

 ## Facebook Prophet Model
-This repository contains a Jupyter Notebook file (Time Series Energy Prophet.ipynb) that focuses on modeling and predicting the dependent variable 'Appliances' in a time series dataset.
-The notebook implements the Prophet model for time series forecasting and visualizes the results.

 Purpose:

-1. The purpose of this notebook is to demonstrate the application of the Prophet model for time series analysis and forecasting.
+The purpose of this notebook is to demonstrate the application of the Prophet model for time series analysis and forecasting.
 Specifically, it aims to predict the 'Appliances' variable 24 hours into the future using the Prophet model.
 The notebook also includes exploratory data analysis and hyperparameter tuning steps to optimize the model's performance.

 General Structure: